rexxwei/BalanceBot/readme.txt

 ------------- Sublime Text 3 error issue -------------

-In some IDEs like Sublime Text 3, there might be some random code while printing the result in console.
+In some IDEs like Sublime Text 3, there might be some error while taking input from user.
-Under this case, please follow below steps to solve the issue:

-Install ANSIescape package:
-1. Ctrl + Shift + P --> type "install", select "Package Control: Install Package" --> wait a few seconds, and a new search bar will pop up.
-2. In the new search bar --> search for "ANSIescape" and select it.
-3. Watch the status bar in the very bottom to see when it's done installing.
-It should just take a few seconds.
-Done!

-Now, to use it, click the current syntax highlighting text in the very bottom right of your Sublime Text 3 window.
-Choose "ANSI", as shown below.

-You may also choose this from the menus: View --> Syntax --> ANSI.
+This is an issue for Sublime Text 3 and can be fixed by adjust the input handling mechanism.
+But on most IDEs (including PyCharm/Spyder/ATOM) the program can run smoothly without any problem.